Julie Mallozzi

 Introduction (2-3 lines)

-Julie Mallozzi’s films explore the ways in which cultural traditions are “repurposed” to address contemporary social problems.
-Her documentaries Once Removed, Monkey Dance, Indelible Lalita, and Circle Up have won awards at festivals around the world and screened in museums, universities, and on public television.
-Mallozzi is passionate about using her film work to promote social justice.
-She also produces video and transmedia for community organizations.
+Julie Mallozzi is a documentary filmmaker whose work explores the transformative power of traditional cultural practices in the contemporary world.
+Her films – including Once Removed, Monkey Dance, Indelible Lalita, and Circle Up – have won awards at festivals around the world and screened in museums, universities, and on public television.
+Mallozzi often launches impact campaigns that use her films to effect social change in community and policy-making settings.

 Mallozzi’s documentary Monkey Dance reveals how traditional Cambodian dance – blended with hip-hop – helps three Cambodian-American teens navigate the minefields of gangs, drugs, and teen pregnancy in Lowell, Massachusetts.
 Monkey Dance was funded by Independent Television Service, Sundance Documentary Fund, and MassHumanities; it was broadcast nationally on public television and screened at festivals in seven countries.
 Mallozzi’s film and two-channel installation Indelible Lalita unpacks the complex identity of a woman who migrates from Bombay to Paris to Montréal as her body is painfully transformed by cancer and skin pigment loss.
 Indelible Lalita was broadcast on World Channel and screened at museums, universities, and festivals around the world.